rbt-cms/rbt-xperience-by-kentico-custom-widgets-editableimage/README.md

 #  Xperience by Kentico Custom Widgets - Editable Image

-It will render the image which can be seleted from media library and allows editors to add class, alt text, dimensions and redirection link to image.
+It will render the image which can be selected from media library and allows editors to add class, alt text, dimensions and redirection link to image.

 # Installation